withletters/papery/README.md

     papery run

-and access to <http://localhost:8000> with your web browser.
+access to <http://localhost:8000> with your web browser.

-All pages are automatically updated when you modified any assets.
+All pages are automatically updated when you modified any resources.

 ## Build manually

     papery build

+# TODO

+- documentation
+- validate Markdown/JSON syntax
+- code syntax highlight
+- create new pages via papery sub command

-## License
+# License

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.